guildai/guild.ai/pages/guildfile.md

 ## Overview

-Guild files are named `guild.yml`.
-They provide information about your project.
-Use Guild files to configure:
+Guild files are named `guild.yml` and are located in project directories.
+They provide information about your project:

 - How to run scripts to generate experiments (operations)
 - Input parameters to the script (flags)